-- (1) A member of a reporting unit, or the Commissioner, may apply to the reporting unit for specified prescribed information in relation to the reporting unit to be made available to the person making the application. - (2) The application must be in writing and must specify the period within which, and the manner in which, the information is to be made available.
-The period must not be less than 14 days after the application is given to the reporting unit. - (3) A reporting unit must comply with an application made under subsection (1).
+- 1) A member of a reporting unit, or the Commissioner, may apply to the reporting unit for specified prescribed information in relation to the reporting unit to be made available to the person making the application. - 2) The application must be in writing and must specify the period within which, and the manner in which, the information is to be made available.
+The period must not be less than 14 days after the application is given to the reporting unit. - 3) A reporting unit must comply with an application made under subsection (1).

-34. Association Details
+34. Association details

-The principal place of business and registered office of ALAEA is:

-25 Stoney Creek Rd Bexley, NSW 2207
+The principal place of business and registered office of ALAEA is: 25 Stoney Creek Rd Bexley, NSW 2207

-35. Authorisation of Financial Statements
+35. Authorisation of financial statements

-The financial statements for the year ended 31 December 2020 (including comparatives) were approved by the Committee on 3t / 5 / 2021.
+The financial statements for the year ended 31 December 2021 (including comparatives) were approved by the Committee on ig / s' / 2022.

-Mark Gant Trustee
+Mark Gant (Trustee)